rocesS/LottoProject/README.md

 Application requirements:

-🔹 Player/User enters six numbers to be entered into the draw
+🔹 Customer/User provides six numbers that take part in the draw.
 🔸 Numbers must be in the range from 1 to 99.

 🔹 Numbers cannot be repeated.